-Welcome to the start of Considerable, a new website for people who are redefining what it means to grow older and considering all the possibilities.
+Welcome to the start of Considerable, a new website for people who are redefining what it means to grow older and looking forward to what’s next.

-It is a group less defined by chronological age than by life stage and mindset—a point in time when you are feeling older but not old, when you are still vital, engaged, and thinking about what you want to do with the rest of your life.
+It is a group less defined by chronological age than by mindset and life stage—a point in time when you are feeling older but not old, when you are still vital, engaged, and considering what you want to do with the rest of your life.

-What’s next is as varied as the audience.
+What’s next may be varied as the audience.
 It could be a big promotion at work (hello, peak earning years) or a pivot to a second career (by choice—or not).
 Or it might be transitioning to retirement.

 It may include launching kids toward college or independence, recapturing romance in a newly empty nest, or welcoming a first (or fifth) grandchild.
 Or it could involve jumping back into the dating pool for the first time in decades.